MagneticFields/atm_sim/readme.md

-This is a simle atm simulator which simulates an atm machine.
+This is a simle atm simulator which simulates (Wait for it) atm machine.